Tax Tax Advice

 A guide to Corporation Tax trading losses

-In this article we explain the options available to your business for offsetting Corporation Tax trading losses and outline the available loss relief options under current Corporation Tax rules.
+In this article, we explain the main options for offsetting Corporation Tax trading losses and the key restrictions to consider under current Corporation Tax rules.

 However, there are many factors to take into account when choosing one of the available options.
 The decision can be complex depending on the circumstances of your business, so it may be important to take professional advice before making a final decision.